HamdiKaptan/Opencv-Scripts/README.md

 # Opencv-Scripts
-OpenCV scripts for  complete images of dataset
+OpenCV scripts for  all images of dataset